 James Corden’s Carpool Karaoke is a feature on his television talk show.
 You may not know the name of his show (The Late Late Show).
 In fact, you probably don’t because most people don’t.
 Most don’t even know Carpool Karaoke is part of a show.
-They think it’s just a feature.
+They think it is a show.

-So how can you find that one thing that can be your Carpool Karaoke?
+So how can radio personalities find that one thing that can be a version of their own Carpool Karaoke?

 First, understand that features are a powerful attraction for all shows, but especially for new and developing shows.
-If you’re in the Familiarity Stage of your Personality Success Path, features are almost a necessary thing to advance to the Growth Stage.
+Personalities in the Familiarity Stage of the Personality Success Path, features need a one thing to advance to the Growth Stage.

-Listeners become familiar with your personality first because of the things you do.
-This is how they get to know you and can eventually become more loyal fans.
+Listeners become familiar with personalities first because of the things they do.
+It’s a path to becoming loyal fans.

-Features also add structure, which helps listeners know how to use your show.
+Features also add structure, which helps listeners know how to use a show.
 This helps with consistency while developing a relationship with the audience.

 Notice how the green line rockets to the top as soon as the feature’s introduction comes on.
-That’s a sign of a strong brand.
+They are familiar with it and look forward to it even before it starts.
+That’s the sign of a strong brand.

 Dial research results provided by Strategic Solutions Research.

 By the way, this also gives us information that shows the feature should be heavily promoted.
-If more listeners knew about it, it could be a strong driving force.
+If more listeners knew about it, this could be a driving force for the entire show.

-Every show could use a feature or two like this.
-The question is, how many features do you need?
+Every show needs a feature or two like this.

 As with most things, the answer to this question varies.
 There’s no single right or wrong answer.
-Much depends on the nature of your show and where you are in your relationship with the audience.
+Much depends on the nature of the show and the relationship with the audience.

-Now that one feature won’t be the ONLY thing you do any more than James Corden only does Carpool Karaoke.
-Yet, a single-minded focus to make one feature famous will improve your odds of success.
+That feature isn’t be the ONLY thing any more than James Corden only does Carpool Karaoke.
+Yet, a single-minded focus to make one feature famous will improve the odds of success.

-After one feature is established and popular, you could add another.
-But remember: It’s not about how many features you have, but how strong each feature is.
-I hear show after show that has a lot going on, but nothing has a chance to stick.
+After one feature is established and popular, another can be introduced.
+But remember: It’s not how many features are on, but how strong each feature is.

-So don’t worry about how many features you’ll have.
-Focus on developing one great one.
+Focus on developing one great mini-brand.
 When it’s established, consider another.

-Now match your personality to a feature.
-For example, if you’re all about pop culture, don’t do Hollywood News once or twice a morning.
+Now match personality to a feature.
+For example, if the show is all about pop culture, don’t do Hollywood News once or twice a morning.
 Do it every hour, and build in teases and mini-features in other parts of the hour.
 Make it famous.

-James Corden would not be the celebrity he has become if it were not for Carpool Karaoke.
+James Corden would not be a celebrity were it not for Carpool Karaoke.
 That one thing has vaulted him into a position to be a celebrity.
 Good for him.